goadesign/goa.design/content/learn/getting-started.md

 ## Prerequisites

 The instructions below create a new project under your home directory.
 You can replace `$HOME` with any other location.
-The only caveat is that if you choose a directory that lives under your `GOPATH` then you need to make sure that modules are enabled by setting the environment variable `GO111MODULE` to `on`.
+The guide assumes a Go setup that uses Go modules (the default starting with Go 1.13).

 ```bash
 cd $HOME